pdidev/tutorial/README.md

 * Examine the YAML file and source code.

-Remark: This exercise is done in sequential because we ex5.log.
+Remark: This exercise is done in sequential to facilitate the comparison between logs.

 * Ex 5.1: In the C file, add a %PDI event named `loop` when both `ii` and `main_field` are shared.